 How do I apply to Challenge Prep/Challenge Middle School?

-Simply download and complete the 2018-19 Lottery Application.
+Simply download and complete the 2019-20 Lottery Application or visit our online application.
 The application is available also online in multiple languages at by following this link.
 Challenge Prep Charter school applicants do not have to take tests to get in and you can apply to more than one school at a time.
-The deadline to apply is Thursday, March 29, 2018 by 5:00 PM.
+The deadline to apply is Friday, March 29, 2019 by 5:00 PM.

 Is the lottery system fair?